itamayo/embedQrCode/README.md

 # How to dev

 It is based on [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module system, exactly it uses require.js.
-Just edit embedQrCode.js and when you done it could be minimized by:
+Just edit embedQrCode.js and when you are done, it could be minimized by:

 ```
 # r.js -o minimize.js